-In order to plant the pitanga, a good systematization of the soil and a good supply of organic matter must be done with enough time to achieve a good weed control.
+In order to plant the pitanga, a good systematization of the soil and a good supply of organic matter is required with enough time to achieve good weed control.

 Planting should be done on canals that also have a minimum slope to allow good external drainage of the soil.

-To plant the Pitanga tree, you should always use seeds that are practically new because they are the ones that can germinate just a month after being planted.
+To plant the pitanga tree, always use seeds that are almost new because they can germinate just a month after being planted.

-If a seed passes the 4 weeks its fruit will not be the same or the plant will not bear as expected.
+If a seed is older than four weeks, its fruit will not be the same or the plant will not bear as expected.
 In addition, irrigation is a fundamental element to obtain a plant of optimum productive size in the shortest possible time.

 It is recommended that pitanga not be planted at the beginning of the rainy season; it is preferable to plant it on cloudy days to avoid dehydration (de Melo Silva, 2006).

-Pitanga should be planted in a frost-free period, taking into account the water deficit during the summer months.
-In this sense and given that there is generally rainfall and it is not a period of frost, spring is the most propitious time to carry out plantings (Vignale, et al., 2018).
+Pitanga should be planted during a frost-free period, taking into account the water deficit during the summer months.
+In this sense, spring is the most propitious time to carry out plantings, given that there is generally rainfall and it is not a period of frost (Vignale, et al., 2018).

 ✅ The flavor of pitanga